DHTMLX/gantt-docs/data/desktop/baselines.md

 *To learn how to increase the perfomance speed of rendering custom elements, read the api/gantt_addtasklayer.md#smartrenderingforcustomlayers article.*

+{{note
+If you need to show the custom content in all cells of the timeline, place HTML directly in the cells using the api/gantt_timeline_cell_content_template.md template.
+This way is easier to implement and faster in performance.
+}}

 Example of usage
 --------------------------